Skip to Content

 Some of the links in this post may be affiliate links.

 Did you know there are many stunning coleus varieties for sun?
 These newer coleus varieties thrive in both sun OR shade!
 Some varieties will get HUGE, and others remain smaller.
 There are even beautiful trailing varieties!
-Keep reading to learn more about about these sun loving varieties, along with my coleus tips, pictures of sun-loving coleus, and experiences from my own garden.
+Keep reading to learn more about about these sun loving varieties, along with my coleus care tips at the end of this post, pictures of sun-loving coleus, and experiences from my own garden.

 coleus-colorblaze-golden-dreams-sun